dtdagames/dtda_ml/README.md

 === KNN Model ===

 Use DTDAKNN.new() to create a new model. _fit and _predict allows you to train and use the model.
-This model is better for classficiation.
+This model is better for classification.

 Example:
 - var knn = DTDAKNN.new(3)